top of page

 About that first point:

-And that second point, EVs tearing-up the highways?
+And that second point, EVs tearing up the highways?

 In fact, the #1 reason any tire wears out faster is due to under-inflation.
 Since the death of full-service gas stations decades ago, people don't get their tires checked nearly as often as they should.
 About the only time tires get checked these days is during the periodic oil change.
-Tires lose on average about 1 PSI air pressure per month.
-As a result, the majority of people are driving on under-inflated tires, sometimes severely so.
+And since an EV needs no oil change, then the tires might never be checked.

 Other reasons tires wear out prematurely include: